NathanVazquez/WedDev/VidaMediaWebsite/readme.md

 ### contactus.html

-This page is still in development.
 This page will direct people to a simple form that collects their email, phone number, and message to us.
 All this information will be emailed to us and then a link to out calendly will appear so people can schedule a meeting to meet with us.
+Currently this only displays the form but the submit button doesn't email us the form.
+In the next two weeks I will add the JS script to make this possible.

 ### aboutus.html